hadilq/AndroidLifecycleHandler/README.md

     /**
      * In case of object being [Life], it's alive after onStart and before onStop or onDestroy of LifecycleOwner,
      * depends which one is called sooner.
-     * In case of object being [ExtendedLife], it's alive after onStart and before onStop or onDestroy or
+     * In case of object being [ELife], it's alive after onStart and before onStop or onDestroy or
      * onSaveInstanceState of SavedStateRegistryOwner, depends which one is called sooner.
      */
     STARTED,